peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger[] DivRem(
         PeterO.Numbers.EInteger divisor);

-Divides this object by another big integer and returns the quotient and remainder.
+Divides this object by another arbitrary-precision integer and returns the quotient and remainder.

 <b>Parameters:</b>